-The Committee shall be composed of a minimum of three and a maximum of five directors appointed by the Board of Directors upon a proposal of the Appointments Committee, from among the non-executive directors.

-A majority of the members of the Appointments Committee must be classified as independent.
-The Board also appoints the chair thereof from among the independent directors forming part thereof, as well as its secretary, who need not be a director.
+It shall be composed of a minimum of three and a maximum of five directors appointed by the Board of Directors upon a proposal of the Appointments Committee, from among the non-executive directors.
+A majority of its members must be classified as independent.
+The Board of Directors is to appoint the chair from among the independent directors.

-The Board of Directors shall endeavour to ensure that the members of the Committee have such expertise, qualifications and experience as are required by the duties they are called upon to perform, particularly in the following areas: corporate governance, strategic human resources analysis and evaluation, selection of directors and management personnel, and performance of senior management duties.
+The Board of Directors shall endeavour to ensure that the members of the Appointments Committee have such expertise, qualifications and experience as are required by the duties they are called upon to perform, particularly in the following areas: corporate governance, strategic human resources analysis and evaluation, selection of directors and management personnel, and performance of senior management duties

-The members of the Appointments Committee shall be appointed for a maximum term of four years and may be re-elected on one or more occasions for terms of the same maximum length.
+Its members shall be appointed for a maximum term of four years and may be re-elected on one or more occasions for terms of the same maximum length.